Australian Rail Track Corporation

-The Australian Rail Track Corporation (ARTC) is an Australian Government-owned statutory corporation.
-It operates one of the largest rail networks in the nation, spanning 8,500 km across five states and 39 worksites.
+The Australian Rail Track Corporation (ARTC) is an Australian Government business enterprise.
+It operates the largest rail network in the country, spanning more than 9,600 km across five states and 37 worksites.

-ARTC continues to expand the network through major infrastructure projects including Inland Rail, which is a new 1,700 km freight line between Melbourne and Brisbane via regional Victoria, NSW and Queensland that will complete Australia’s national freight network and better connect producers to markets.
+ARTC manages and develops rail infrastructure across the country.
+Major investments include Inland Rail, a freight line under construction between Melbourne and Parkes via regional Victoria and central New South Wales, that will allow for double-stacked freight trains to improve shipping.

 History

 In November 1996, the Australian Government announced a major rail reform package that included the sale of government-owned train operators Australian National and National Rail, and the establishment of ARTC to manage the sections of the interstate rail network which had been controlled by the two former organisations.

 ARTC was incorporated in February 1998, with operations starting in July 1998 when the lines managed by Australian National's Track Australia were transferred to it.
 These were the lines from Kalgoorlie to Port Augusta, Tarcoola to Alice Springs, Port Augusta to Whyalla, Adelaide to Broken Hill, Adelaide to Serviceton, and the Outer Harbor line in Adelaide.
 Its inaugural CEO was David Marchant.

 In 2000, the Tarcoola to Alice Springs line was leased to the Asia Pacific Transport Consortium as part of the project to extend the line to Darwin.